-1.2.
+1.1.
 General Principles of the Banco Sabadell Remuneration Policy

-The Banco Sabadell Remuneration Policy is focused on creating longterm value by aligning the interests of its shareholders and employees, and it is coherent with the strategic goals in terms of risks and the business, and with the Bank's values, all under a prudent risk management approach while avoiding conflicts of interest.
+The Banco Sabadell Remuneration Policy is focused on creating long-term value by aligning the interests of its shareholders and employees, and it is coherent with the strategic goals in terms of risks and the business, and with the Bank's values, all under a prudent risk management approach while avoiding conflicts of interest.

-In accordance with the general principles of the Banco Sabadell Group Remuneration Policy, the principles upon which the Directors Remuneration Policy is based are as follows:
+In accordance with the general principles of the Banco Sabadell Group Remuneration Policy, the principles upon which the Director Remuneration Policy is based are as follows:

-Foster medium-to-long term business and social sustainability, as well as alignment with Group values
+Promoting medium- and long-term sustainability of the business and the company, in addition to alignment with the Group's values

-- Alignment of the remuneration with the interests of the shareholders and with long-term value creation - Promotion of rigorous risk management, with measures to avoid conflicts of interest - Alignment with the Group's long-term business strategy, objectives, values and interests.
+- Alignment of the remuneration with the interests of the shareholders and with long-term value creation. - Promotion of rigorous risk management, with measures to avoid conflicts of interest. - Alignment with the Group's long-term business strategy, objectives, values and interests.

-The Banco Sabadell Group's Remuneration Policy, as a whole, contains information on the degree to which it is coherent with integrating sustainability risks.
+The Banco Sabadell Group's Remuneration Policy as a whole contains information on the degree to which it is coherent with integrating sustainability risks.
 In particular, the following aspects are considered in connection with sustainability:

 - The Group's Remuneration Policy and practices are in keeping with its credit risk management approach and with its appetite and strategies in relation to this risk, and do not create any conflicts of interest.
-These practices also include measures to manage conflicts of interest so as to protect consumers from any unwanted effects. - The Remuneration Policy and practices integrate sustainability risks by publishing information in this respect on the Group website. - The Remuneration Policy and practices stimulate behaviour that is coherent with the Group's approach to risk in relation to climate and the environment, as well as the commitments made voluntarily by the Group.
-The Remuneration Policy and practices promote a longterm approach to the management of climate-related and environmental risks. - The components of remuneration should contribute to driving action in environmental, social and governance (ESG) matters in order to make the business strategy sustainable and socially responsible.
+These practices also include measures to manage conflicts of interest so as to protect consumers from any undesirable adverse effects. - The Remuneration Policy and practices integrate sustainability risks by publishing information in this respect on the Group website. - The Remuneration Policy and practices stimulate behaviour that is coherent with the Group's approach to risk in relation to climate and the environment, as well as the commitments made voluntarily by the Group.
+The Remuneration Policy and practices promote a long-term approach to the management of climate-related and environmental risks. - The components of remuneration should contribute to driving action in environmental, social and governance (ESG) matters in order to make the business strategy sustainable and socially responsible.

-The Group's objectives include a commitment to sustainability and involvement in Banco Sabadell's ESG performance by all the people that make up the group.
-The Group's objectives include a commitment to sustainability and involvement by all the Bank's people in its ESG performance.
-The synthetic sustainability indicator (ISos) established in 2020 incorporates KPIs (Key Performance Indicators) for ESG matters and links them to the short-term variable compensation of Executive Directors and other employees with variable remuneration; those KPIs form part of the group objectives with a weighting of 10 %.
-From 2023 onwards, in order to reinforce the alignment of executive director remuneration with the Group's commitment to sustainability, a synthetic sustainability indicator has been incorporated into the multi-year objectives set by the Group that is directly linked to long-term remuneration, with a weighting of 20 %.
+Banco Sabadell maintains its commitment to sustainability by contributing to promoting action in environmental, social and governance (ESG) matters.

+The synthetic sustainability indicator (ISos) incorporates KPIs (Key Performance Indicators) for ESG matters and links them to the short-term variable compensation of executive directors and employees with variable remuneration; those KPIs form part of the group objectives with a weighting of 10%.
+To reinforce the alignment of executive directors' remuneration with the Group's commitment to sustainability, a synthetic sustainability indicator is defined in the multi-year objectives set by the Group.
+That indicator is directly linked to long-term remuneration, with a weighting of 20%.

-- 2 Ensuring a competitive, equitable remuneration system (external competitiveness and internal fairness) based on equal remuneration of female and male employees for a given job or a position of equal value - Able to attract and retain the best talent. - Rewarding professional career and responsibility, regardless of the employee's gender. - Aligned with market standards, while providing flexibility to adapt to changes in the situation and in the demands of the sector. - Reward performance by aligning compensation with results achieved by the individual without encouraging risk taking beyond the level tolerated by the Group - An appropriate balance between the various remuneration components. - Consideration of current and future risks and results, without incentivizing the assumption of risks that exceed the level tolerated by the Group. - A system that is simple, transparent and clear.
-The Remuneration Policy must be understandable and easy to communicate to the entire workforce.
+2 Ensuring a competitive, equitable remuneration system (external competitiveness and internal fairness) based on equal remuneration of female and male employees for a given job or a position of equal value

+- Able to attract and retain the best talent. - Rewarding professional track record and responsibility, regardless of the employee's gender. - Aligned with market standards, while providing flexibility to adapt to changes in the situation and in the demands of the sector.

-With regard to equal pay, the remuneration policy is gender neutral, in line with the principle of equal pay for equal work or work of equal value, guiding decision-making towards avoiding any gender pay gap, ensuring equal opportunities as a prerequisite for remuneration to be gender-neutral over the long term.
+In terms of equal pay, the Remuneration Policy is gender neutral, in line with the principle of equal pay for equal work or work of equal value, guiding decision-making towards avoiding any gender pay gap, and ensuring equal opportunities as a prerequisite for remuneration to be gender-neutral over the long term.